brzzbr/ksbd-bot/README.md

 ## Why

 This is my first attempt to write code in Rust.
-The idea was to make it work as fast as possible and then improve along with learning process.
+The idea was to make it work as soon as possible and then improve the code along with a learning process.

 And let's be honest, this code is still ugly AF :)